-This trigger is invoked under the following conditions:

-Resource goes from OFFLINE to ONLINE.
+Description This trigger is invoked under the following conditions: Resource goes from OFFLINE to ONLINE.
 Resource goes from ONLINE to OFFLINE.
 Resource goes from ONLINE to FAULTED.
 Resource goes from FAULTED to OFFLINE.
 (When fault is cleared on non-persistent resource.)
 Resource goes from FAULTED to ONLINE.
 (When faulted persistent resource goes online or faulted non-persistent resource is brought online outside VCS control.)
 Resource is restarted by an agent because resource faulted and RestartLimit was greater than 0.
 Warning: In later releases, you cannot use resstatechange to indicate restarting of a resource.
 Instead, use resrestart.
-See "About the resrestart event trigger" on page 359.
+See "About the resrestart event trigger" on page 351.
 This event trigger is configurable.

--resstatechange triggertype system resource previous state new state triggertype-represents whether trigger is custom (triggertype=0) or internal (triggertype=1).

-resource-represents the name of the resource.

-previous_state-represents the resource's previous state.

-new state-represents the resource's new state.
+Usage -resstatechange triggertype system resource previous_state new_state triggertype -represents whether trigger is custom (triggertype =0) or internal (triggertype =1).
+For this trigger, triggertype =0. system-represents the name of the system. resource-represents the name of the resource. previous_state-represents the resource's previous state. new_state-represents the resource's new state.

-To enable the trigger

-This event trigger is not enabled by default.
-You must enable resstatechange by setting the attribute TriggerResStateChange to 1 in the main of file, or by issuing the command:

-hagrp -modify service group TriggerResStateChange 1

-Use the resstatechange trigger carefully.
+To enable the trigger This event trigger is not enabled by default.
+You must enable resstatechange by setting the attribute TriggerResStateChange to 1 in the main.cf file, or by issuing the command: hagrp -modify service_group TriggerResStateChange 1 Use the resstatechange trigger carefully.
 For example, enabling this trigger for a service group with 100 resources means that 100 hatrigger processes and 100 resstatechange processes are fired each time the group is brought online or taken offline.
 Also, this is not a "wait-mode trigger.
 Specifically, VCS invokes the trigger and does not wait for trigger to return to continue operation.
 However, the attribute is configurable at the resource level.
-To enable resstatechange for a particular resource, you can set the attribute TriggerResStateChange to 1 in the main.cf file or issue the command:

-hares -modify resource TriggerResStateChange 1
+To enable resstatechange for a particular resource, you can set the attribute TriggerResStateChange to 1 in the main.cf file or issue the command: hares -modify resource TriggerResStateChange 1